-There is a ton of information out there on how to achieve this, and I suggest you watch a few YouTube videos, get some 1 on 1 help from a lactation consultant or take a breastfeeding course online (see below for my recommendation.)
+There is a ton of information out there on how to achieve this, and I suggest you watch a few YouTube videos, get some 1 on 1 help from a lactation consultant or take a breastfeeding course online (read below for my favorite one!)

 It’s common for your nipples to be sore during the first week or two while they adjust, but extreme pain is avoidable and should be addressed if you’re experiencing this.